lpmayos/lpmayos.github.io/_posts/2020-06-15-phd_midway_tale.md

 ### Writing, a process

 Yay!
 Results are looking good, and your hypothesis was right.
-There is a tale to be told Time to write!
+There is a tale to be told.
+Time to write!

 Just to set my mind in writing mode, I start by writing a **draft abstract**.
 This forces me to think of how to clearly present the context, the problem I am tackling, why am I doing it, how, and what can I conclude.
 All in about 20 lines: a skeleton of the tale you are about to compile.
 This is important: you are telling a story for your readers, make it interesting!